ydcodecraft/WeatherReportAPI/README.md

 ## More Error Handling
 1. when 3rd party API is involved, it is important to implemented rollback mechanism similar to what's being used in distributed system
+2. need to add more unit testings but out of time